RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 Starting a Business Research Questions
 --------------------------------------

-1. What are the different factors that lead to a high ranking in the “Starting a Business Rank”?
+1. What are the different factors that lead to a high ranking in the “starting a business rank”?
 2. What role does “income level” play in determining the rank of a country?
-3. What factor, on average, contributes most/least to the Starting a Business Rank?
+3. What factor, on average, contributes most/least to the starting a business rank?
-4. What similarities and differences do the countries experiencing the highest/lowest Starting a Business rank have?
+4. What similarities and differences do the countries experiencing the highest/lowest starting a business rank have?
 Are there any discrepancies between different score factors of countries with similar rankings?
 5. Does being in a certain region/continent have any correlation to the average rank of countries?
-6. Have the Starting a Business Ranks changed over time?
+6. Have the starting a business rank changed over time?
 Which countries have the most improvement in their rank?
 Which countries have most declined in their rank?
 7. For the countries with the largest change, which factors changed the most?
 Are these factors the same as you identified in the first 3 questions?